 And yet, defining the structure of workspaces early on, and really, really thinking about how you’re going to structure those workspaces can be, like, that’s a whole conversation in itself with your end users, Because workspaces, if you think about Power BI content, it can be either functional, so you’ve got like, HR reporting, You know, and that’s all the reporting team, inside HR.

-Like, oh, the reporting team inside H, I might want to have access to a particular set of content, but then you have HR reporting, say across managers, right, So, that’s what All managers inside your organization.
+Like, oh, the reporting team inside HR, I might want to have access to a particular set of content, but then you have HR reporting, say across managers, right, So, that’s what all managers inside your organization.

 Get access to a HR report, which is basically their team, or maybe their annual leave liability, or whatever that report might be.